 Address the Plant Engineer.
 Telephone: Ext.
 270. The business and administrative offices of the College are open between the hours of 9:00 A.M. and 5:00 P.M.
 Monday through Friday during the school year.
-The Registrar's Office is also open evenings between the hours of 6:00 P.M. and 9:00 P.M. daily except Saturdays.
-During the summer program, the business and administrative offices remain open until 4:00 P.M., Monday through Friday, while the Registrar's Office is open between the hours of 6:00 P.M. and 9:00 P.M., Monday through Thursday.
+The Registrar's Office and the Finance Office are also open evenings between the hours of 6:00 P.M. and 9:00 P.M. daily except Saturdays.
+During the summer program, the business and administrative offices remain open until 4:00 P.M., Monday through Friday, while the Registrar's Office and the Finance Office are open between the hours of 6:00 P.M. and 9:00 P.M., Monday through Thursday.

-NEWARK COLLEGE GRA OF ENGINEERING COLLEGE 1963 19
+NEWARK COLLEGE OF ENGINEERING

+1964

 GRADUATE COURSES

-The BULLETIN

-PUBLISHED BY
+1965

-THE BOARD OF TRUSTEES

-OF SCHOOLS FOR INDUSTRIAL EDUCATION

-OF NEWARK, N. J.
+The BULLETIN PUBLISHED BY THE BOARD OF TRUSTEES OF SCHOOLS FOR INDUSTRIAL EDUCATION OF NEWARK, N. J.